Steps of the eviction process in California:

 Illegal Evictions in California

-In California, any of the below is illegal.
-If found liable, landlords can pay the tenant actual damages sustained, punitive damages in an amount not less than $100 or no more than $2,000 for each retaliatory act, and reasonable attorneys’ fees.
+In California, there are a few different types of eviction actions that are illegal.
+If proven in court, the landlord could be liable for actual damages sustained, punitive damages in an amount not less than $100 or no more than $2,000 for each retaliatory act, and reasonable attorneys’ fees.

 “Self-Help” Evictions